 Social workers have a dual responsibility to act within the state’s welfare framework and also to recognise the pervasive influence of oppression and discrimination at an individual and a structural level in most of the situations in which they work.
 We will prepare you for this professional responsibility.

-At Level 4 study you are introduced to social work as a professional activity and an academic discipline.
+In your first year of study, you are introduced to social work as a professional activity and an academic discipline.
 You consider key concepts such as the nature of need, community, social work services, and the significance of the service user perspective.
 Major theoretical approaches within the social sciences and their relationship to social work will be investigated, as will studies in professional development for practice, where you will have the opportunity to shadow a qualified social worker.

 You will study the following modules: